Annual Fire Inspection

 Title IX of the federal government's education amendments of 1972 prohibits discrimination on the basis of gender, race, national origin, creed, age, or handicap as defined by law in education programs benefiting from federal assistance.
 The Lansing Central School District complies with the Title IX provisions in its educational programs and activities.

 New York's Dignity for All Students Act and Lansing Central School District’s Board of Education policy prohibits discrimination based on race, color, gender, creed, religion, national origin, disability, age, sexual orientation, military status or marital status and will not tolerate any form of unlawful discrimination or harassment.
-Any parent, student or district employee who believes they have been discriminated against based upon race, color, gender, creed, religion, national origin, disability, age, sexual orientation, military status or marital status should contact one of the district’s Title IX Compliance Officer: Business Administrator, Kate Heath at (607) 533-3020, ext.
+Any parent, student or District employee who believes they have been discriminated against based upon race, color, gender, creed, religion, national origin, disability, age, sexual orientation, military status or marital status should contact one of the district’s Title IX Compliance Officer: Business Administrator, Kathryn Heath at (607) 533-3020, ext.
 4002.

 Notification of Section 504 Compliance